 When one begins to talk, write or think about sexual violence (as i decided to do HERE), it can be a massive undertaking.
-There are so many forms of sexual violence women (often men, and frequently trans people as well) have to face everyday, thatn a a comprehensive analysis is a ganrantuan project.
+There are so many forms of sexual violence women (often men, and frequently all other genders as well) have to face everyday, that a comprehensive analysis is a gargantuan project.
 I have no illusions that i can analyse it all in any kind of complete way.
 I just want to examine my thoughts, opinions, experiences and emotions on the range of sexual violence that people have to face everyday.
 The only way i can even imagine trying to do this is piece by piece, facet by facet.

 The earliest, longest lasting, most pervasive form of sexual violence most humans face is Child Sexual Abuse (CSA).
-And yes, boys face as much of it, are as much as risk from it, as girls.
+And yes, boys face as much of it, are as much as risk from it, as girls, and non conforming kids of all genders, trans kids, are all at high risk.
 It's not something we like to think or talk about.
 The idea of children at risk, coming to harm, being permanently and deeply scarred and damaged, is not something any parent, or sensitive human being, would like to face.
 And when we do talk about it, as we have just started doing, thanks to TV talk shows, exposure to global news and current affairs, and “human interest” pieces in the print media – we still think of it as something to protect girls from.
-Yes, girls need protection, but so do boys, and transkids (but then recognising that trans kids even exist is a whole different struggle in the making in our country).
+Yes, girls need protection, but so do boys, and transkids and other gender variant kids, or queer kids (but then recognising that anything other than boys and girls even exist is a whole different struggle in the making in our country).

-We persistently shy away from the thought that boys might be at risk too.
+We persistently shy away from the thought that "boys" might be at risk too.
 It goes against everything conditioned into us by patriarchy.
 Boys/men are never weak enough to be victimised after all.
-And they shouldnt be.
-Men as abusers of boys is also something we dont like to think about, bringin, as it does, the whole “homosxual” spectre to the forefront of our minds (another myth – that all gay men are potential abusers or that all male abusers are gay.
+And they shouldn't be, right?
+Men as abusers of boys is also something we dont like to think about, bringing, as it does, the whole “homosexual” spectre to the forefront of our minds (another myth – that all gay men are potential abusers or that all male abusers are gay.
 They are not.
 Abusers are a category by themselves.
-They are either on a power trip, or are pedophiles, or both.) as for a woman as abuser?
-Thats possibly an even worse and more uncomfortable thought to get our minds around.
-Women r supposed to be weak, the victims, the pairon ki jooti, in patriarchy.
-Being an abuser assigns some agency, some power, some authority to the abuser...like it or not... and we dont like the thought of that.
+They are either on a power trip, or are pedophiles, or both.)
+As for a woman as abuser?
+That's possibly an even worse and more uncomfortable thought to get our minds around.
+Women are supposed to be weak, the victims, the pairon ki jooti, in patriarchy.
+Alternatively they are supposed to be the maa, the devi, or other backhhanded ways of keeping her subservient and without real power.
+Being an abuser assigns some agency, some power, some authority to the abuser...like it or not... and we don't like the thought of that.

 We also persistently warn our children (when we do so at all) to “not speak to/take sweets from strangers”.
 Yet, statistics show that most of the perpetrators of CSA are people known to the child, trusted by the child and the family.
 They are people who are so much a part of the family or social circle that they are trusted to be alone with the kid for various lengths of time.
 They are uncles, aunts, neighbours, tutors, teachers, family friends, caregivers, domestic help, doctors, and so many other people.
 And this in itself makes CSA such a devastating thing for the child.
 The child's entire world view is threatened and destroyed when someone who is supposed to keep it safe, protect it from “strangers”, take care of it, actually abuses and tortures the child.
 These are people with authority over the child, people the child is taught to respect and obey, which makes the situation worse.
 No matter how much discomfort or guilt or shame or disgust the child feels over what is happening, he/she/ze feels the pressure of that conditioning to obey, to do what they are told, to silently bear the abuse.
 This leads to further lifelong guilt at their own inability to prevent the abuse, or stop it, a sense of having deserved such treatment, shame, and a total destruction of self esteem.